AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/publishing/configure-microservices-imt-config.md

     *Update the existing JWT environment configurations.*

-### First time configuration
+### First-time configuration

-To use publishing microservice for the first time, update the configurations according to the following steps:
+To use a publishing microservice for the first time, update the configurations according to the following steps:
 1. Open **Experience Manager** and select the program containing the environment you want to configure.
 1. Switch to the **Environments** tab.
 1. Select the name of the environment that you want to configure.
 This should navigate you to the **Environment Information** page.
 1. Switch to the **Configuration** tab.

 1. Update the SERVICE_ACCOUNT_DETAILS JSON field.

     >![NOTE]
     >